Born: April 22, 1971 in South Los Angeles, CA

 - LEGISLATION: Coauthor of SR 39 (2015) which found that "Presidential candidates including Donald Trump have unfairly demonized and falsely blamed undocumented immigrant families for a range of problems and challenges facing the United States" and "calls upon the State of California to divest from" and "private businesses and individuals throughout California to end all business ties with" Donald Trump and his companies.

 - LEGISLATIVE PUNISHMENT: On January 3, 2017, after a four-hour Democratic caucus, Mendoza announced that he would take an involuntary voluntary one month leave of absence while an investigation into alleged sexual harassment was ongoing with a scheduled return date of February 1st.
 It was voluntary in that he did it without the Senate taking action, but involuntary in that his statement said "I am deeply disappointed that I was forced into this action without any due process" and described the situation as a "dangerous precedent."
 On February 1st, the Senate Rules Committee voted to involuntarily extend Mendoza's leave until the conclusion of the investigation.
 After the results were presented to the Rules Committee, Senator De Leon introduced SR 85 (Relative to the expulsion of Senator Tony Mendoza) on February 21st.
 As the Senate was preparing to take up the expulsion resolution, Mendoza submitted his letter of resignation.
 In his resignation letter, Mendoza said "I shall resign my position as Senator with immediate effect as it is clear that Senate President Pro Tem Kevin de Leon will not rest until he has my head on a platter to convince the Me Too Movement of his ‘sincerity’ in supporting the Me Too cause."
 Also in his resignation letter, Mendoza noted that "I intend to canvass my district to determine my candidacy for the Senate this year."
-He appeared at the California Democratic Party Convention on February 24th as a candidate for reelection.

 - LEGISLATION: After several sexual harassment allegations were made against Senator Mendoza, Senator Andy Vidak introduced Senate Resolution 69 (2018), which would expel Mendoza "from the California State Senate for violating the Senate Standards of Conduct."